rstyczynski/CacheApp/README.md

 ## 1. Configure Weblogic

-WebLogic have to be prepared for deployment by definition of application, and data tiers, and Coherence cluster.
-Description of this area is about of scope of this description.
+WebLogic has to be prepared for deployment of application, data tiers and Coherence cluster.
+Instructions for that are out of scope of this description.
 Please refer to Oracle documentation: https://docs.oracle.com/middleware/1221/wls/CLUST/coherence.htm#CLUST629

 Target system should consist of:
 1. Storage disabled application server(s)